The town is best known for its cornucopia of state forests and parks, clustered on a mountain plateau.

 The falls should be especially impressive now, thanks to the heavy rain and snow of the past several months a photographer's paradise.
 In summer, it can attract as many as 3,000 daily visitors from both sides of the border.

 Access from South Egremont is via Mount Washington Road; it's about 11 miles to a designated, small parking lot.
 There are no trail maps or brochures, just a steep trail down to the falls.
-From Taconic State Park in Copake Falls, N.Y., there's a wide, easy trail leading to the base of the falls; there are maps, picnic trails and 112 developed camp sites.
+From Taconic State Park in Copake Falls, N.Y.

 According to legend, a love-sick Indian maiden and her daughter took their lives by plunging into the falls, and swarms of butterflies are said to mark their watery graves.
 It's no legend that several hikers have suffered accidents in one case fatal by venturing too close to the edge of the falls, and the state has put up a strong wire fence to upgrade safety at the site.